Main Tournament

 Open, U2200, U2000, U1800, U1600, U1400

-Open and U2200 sections are FIDE rated.
+Open, Under 2200, and Under 2000 sections are also FIDE rated.

 Schedule